cafebazaar/CafeBazaarAuth/README.md

 To receive the information by sync method, you can use the following method:
 ```
-val account = CafeSignIn.getLastSignedInAccountSync(this, this)
+val account = BazaarSignIn.getLastSignedInAccountSync(this, this)
 ```
 **Caution:** You are not able to call the above method on the Main thread.